Zagrios/bs-manager/README.md

 -->
 <div>
   <h2>Models</h2>
   <p>Add and manage models simply via the corresponding tab on the desired version or by going to the "shared" tab.
-The Model Saber API is integrated to provide easy and direct access to models available for Beat Saber.</p>
+The <a href="https://modelsaber.com">Model Saber</a> API is integrated to provide easy and direct access to models available for <a href="https://beatsaber.com/">Beat Saber</a>.</p>
 </div>

 <div align="center">